 Finally, the hook shell (if you come with a better name let me know!) perfectly slides and holds firmly on the latch hook, despite my doubts concerning my measurements.

 And that’s it!
 I’m now driving silently, unless I floor the throttle of course, but the armrest has nothing to do with it.
-And as I’m sure I’m not the only one in this situation, these parts are available under OSHW licence That’s right, you can download the STL files and print those yourself… Or order on my Shapeways shop if you’re not sure how to do, or want to support me <3
+And as I’m sure I’m not the only one in this situation, these parts are available under OSHW licence That’s right, you can download the STL files (files updated on July 8, 2018) and print those yourself… Or order on my Shapeways shop if you’re not sure how to do, or want to support me <3

 These parts have been designed for the Dodge Challenger SE 2010, but I’m pretty confident they are also compatible for the SXT, R/T and SRT models, and for years 2008, 2009, 2010, 2011, 2012, 2013 and 2014 as well.
 In doubt, contact me, we’ll check together!